 In the morning, we’ll embark on a short panoramic tour of Karlstad.
 The adventure continues to Norway, to marvel at the best Norwegian landscapes, forests, fjords, rivers and lakes.
 We’ll stop at the border city of Hamar, to see the 1994 Olympic winter stadium, where legendary figure skaters and speed skaters competed for the best title in the world.
 After a short drive, we arrive in Lillehammer, the main hub of the ’94 Olympics.
 Ascend the 138 meters (453 ft) ski jump course for awe-inspiring views from the peak.
 In the evening, we’ll walk along the main pedestrian street.

 In the morning, we’ll drive to the north, to the land of fjords.
 First, we’ll stop in Ringebu to admire the 13th c. wooden stave church.
 Continue on to Trollstigen along a serpentine mountain road with eleven hairpin bends up a steep mountainside.
 The stunning views of the region’s scenery are incomparable: Stigfossen waterfall, snow caps of majestic mountain peaks, and beautiful northern nature.
-Arrive in Alesund, just in time for a city walk discovering Trollstigen’s Art Nouveau characteristic style.
+Arrive in Alesund, just in time for a walk discovering the city built entirely in Art Nouveau characteristic style.

 After breakfast, we’ll climb Aksla, a large hill of Alesund, to absorb views of the city and the islands from the summit.
 Depart Alesund, and drive to Hellesylt, located on the western edge of Geiranger Fjord, a UNESCO World Heritage Site.
 We’ll take a 1.5-hour boat cruise along the fjord and enjoy magnificent views of striking fjord cliffs, abandoned mountain farms, and waterfalls like the “Seven Sisters”, the “Bridal Veil” and the “Suitor”.
 Arrive in the eastern edge of the fjord at the village Geiranger.
 Continue on southward, with a handful of stops at observation points for magnificent views of the gorges.